samutamm/easemesh/docs/user-manual.md

 >ObservabilityTracings spec reference: https://github.com/megaease/easemesh-api/blob/master/v1alpha1/meshmodel.md#easemesh.v1alpha1.ObservabilityTracings

-4. Tracing data are organized as spans, each span is stored in the backend storage service, which provides online analysis and computing functions.
+3. Tracing data are organized as spans, each span is stored in the backend storage service, which provides online analysis and computing functions.
 MegaEase provides a sophisticated view to help users rapidly diagnosing problems.
-Checking the web console for your mesh service's RPC tracing information:
+Check the web console for your mesh service's RPC tracing information:

 ![tracing](../imgs/tracing.png)

-#### Turn-off tracing
+#### Turn off tracing

 1. If you want to disable tracing for one mesh service, then set this mesh service's global [tracing switch](https://github.com/megaease/easemesh-api/blob/master/v1alpha1/meshmodel.md#easemesh.v1alpha1.ObservabilityTracings) to `off`.
 For example, you can prepare YAML as below and apply it